JetBrains/mps-coderules/docs/content/example-typechecking.md

 Short explanation of the architecture of BL-specific type system built with *code rules*.

 This sample is the main result of developing code rules.
-It is still work in progress, but the main areas of typechecking BaseLanguage have been covered.
+It is still work in progress, but the main areas of type checking BaseLanguage have been covered.
 Here we briefly touch on the implementation details.

-First, all the BaseLanguage types have corresponding dataforms, and in addition there are definitions of types that are only ever used during typechecking, such as capture type.
+First, all the BaseLanguage types have corresponding dataforms, and in addition there are definitions of types that are only ever used during type checking, such as capture type.

 The macros in `Types` macro table define the rules how types are constructed, ensuring, among other things, that bounds on type parameters are correctly processed.